-How did I get here, to this 2354th day of consecutive blogging, without writing a post titled “How did that get there?”
-I get that there were two thousand, three hundred and fifty-three other worthy titles to share, but I’m often wondering, “how did that get there?”
+How did I get here, to this 2318th day of consecutive blogging, without writing a post titled “How did that get there?”
+I get that there were two thousand, three hundred, and seventeen other worthy titles to share, but I’m often wondering, “how did that get there?”

 Indeed, yesterday I wondered that very thing when I looked at my calendar for the day: